-An easy project resource plan template-project resource plan template could be a good starting point.
-Besides consolidating all your resource and project information, it also encourages uniformity.
+An easy project resource plan template-project could be a good starting point.
+Besides consolidating all your resources and project information, it also encourages uniformity.

 Flexible to create and share, while the template may not solve all your problems, it can help tone down your pain points.
 For example, it can record roles and responsibilities, thus narrowing down your search for the right people for a specific task.